From trauma, arthritis and animal bites to carpal tunnel syndrome and

 The most common concerns of the upper extremities are:

-and tear is where the wrist and thumb meet.
-If
+is where the wrist and thumb meet.
+If non-operative treatments,

-reconstructive surgery to replace the joint may be an
+are not effective, reconstructive surgery to replace the joint

-nerves or tendons, and sprains need immediate medical
+tendons, and sprains need immediate medical attention.
+Sometimes

-indicator of the severity of the injury, so a medical
+always a reliable indicator of the severity of the injury, so a

-gets trapped in a relatively tight area in the wrist,
+trapped in a relatively tight area in the wrist, numbness and

-numbness and tingling in the fingers can result.
+tingling in the fingers can result.
+Splinting and cortisone

 For more information, call 1.866.CALL.MLH.